 36.2 § 2 The person holding this authority shall require that each operator comply with these Regulations and that the mobile station for which the operator is responsible is used, at all times, in accordance with these Regulations.

 36.3 § 3 Except as otherwise provided for in these Regulations, the person responsible, as well as all the persons who may have knowledge of any information whatever obtained by means of the radiocommunication service, are placed under the obligation of observing and ensuring the secrecy of correspondence.[Comment: Aviation does not comply with this provision, do we wish to keep it and take action to address the lack of adherence or should it be deleted noting action would also have to be taken with respect to article 18.4]

+[Comment: the proposal is not linked to the 1.10 (WRC-19) and may require a new agenda item for the following WRC; however, the secrecy of correspondence has to be respected even for aviation]

 36.4 § 4 The provisions of Nos.
 36.1, 36.2 and 36.3 shall also apply to personnel of aircraft earth stations[Comment: As for 36.3]